MicrosoftDocs/customer-insights/ci-docs/journeys/set-up-event-portal-outbound.md

 Your admin can choose to match incoming registrations by email alone; first name and last name; or email, first name, and last name.
 For details about how to choose your matching strategy, see [Event administration](events-settings.md#event-admin).

 If you choose to enable lead generation for events, then a new lead will also be generated for each registration and linked to the appropriate contact.
-However, if a contact who has previously registered for the same event registers again, a new lead record would not be created.
-To control whether or not to generate new leads for any event, open the event record and set the **Create leads for event registrations** option to **Yes** or **No**.
+However, if a contact who previously registered an event registers for the same event again, a new lead record *is not* created.
+To control whether to generate new leads for any event, open the event record and set the **Create leads for event registrations** option to **Yes** or **No**.

 <a name="open-site"></a>